thebeebs/devstarworkshop/instructions/deployment/deployment.md

 After locally cloning your git repository, any change on it should trigger a build job, which, if successfull will consequently trigger a deployment process.

-I WILL EXPLAIN HERE HOW TO LOCALLY CLONE CODE WITH ECLIPSE IDE OR WITH A SIMPLE GIT CLIENT.

-(...)

 ![GIT COMMAND LINE QUICK TUTORIAL](commandlinegit.md)